howtomakeaturn/EasyContact/README.md

 # EasyContact
-The fastest way to get users' email contact from Google Gmail, Yahoo Mail, and Microsoft Outlook.
+The fastest way to get users' email contact from Google Gmail and Microsoft Outlook.

 #### 1. Create an application, get client id and secret at: